actuator/cve/vihealth.md

 Vendor of Product: Viatom Health

 Vulnerability Type: CWE-926: Improper Export of Android Application Components

-Affected Product:  ViHealth Android App V. 2.74.58* & earlier
+Affected Product: ViHealth for Android v.2.74.58* & earlier (com.viatom.vihealth)

 Affected Component: Exported Activity "com.viatom.baselib.mvvm.web.WebViewActivity"

 Attack Type: Adjacent

-To exploit the vulnerability, the attacker needs to have a victim install a 3rd party Android app on their device

-The Android application exports a component for use by other applications but does not properly restrict which applications can launch the component or access the data it contains.
+The Android application contains an exported component that allows access by other applications without proper access control restrictions.

+This vulnerability could allow a 3rd party application installed on the device to launch the exported activity and access the data it contains.

+A malicious app can load the URL of their choice & execute JavaScript within the context of the application to facilitate malicious actions.

 See https://cwe.mitre.org/data/definitions/926.html